Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Interpolations to calculate segments are implemented by using Slerp with introduction see https://en.wikipedia.org/wiki/Slerp and implementation based on Shoemake https://dl.acm.org/doi/pdf/10.1145/325165.325242
 Firmware code follows the code of https://www.euclideanspace.com/maths/algebra/realNormedAlgebra/quaternions/slerp/index.htm

-# Z axis orientation
-For robots where only Z axis orientation is needed, orientationType is set to zaxis and calculations of Jacobian and generalized inverse are based on positions and orientation of the Z axis only.

-CNC 5 axis has a spindle with only one orientation in Z direction.
-Two rotational axes are used to change the angle of the spindle in respect to the workpiece surface.
-Letters AB, AC or BC are used: A is a rotational axis in the same direction like the X axis, B like Y, C like Z axis.
-The angle of the spindle in respect to the workpiece surface is described as tool vector IJK values.
-IJK values are coordinates in XYZ direction respectively, are values between -1 and +1 for IJ, between 0 and 1 for K and are I²+J²+K²=1 normalized.

-G-Code can be described with AB, BC, AC code.
-The orientation is described by two angles.
-The calculation of the jacobian matrix is with 6 rows, 3 for position and 3 for IJK orientation of the Z axis.
-Segmentation is calculated by interpolation of the angles.
-Segmentation and how it's calculated is the task of the core RRF and not part of the kinematics code.
-Especially for CNC it is important to have high segmentation for better routing quality.

-An alternative is to use G-Code with IJK tool vectors, which can be used with G0/G1.

-There is a singularity, e.g. in AC mode for A at 0 degrees.
-This angle must be avoided, because at 0 degrees the C axis "wants" to rotate by 180 degrees instantly for specific movements, which is not possible (infinite velocity).
-In practice, the choosen solution is to A remain in the bigger degree range without crossing 0.
-Usually, there is a selection box in the CAM to choose angle preference positive/negative.

-# no orientation
-Every object has an orientation, but it is meant here that the orienation is not controlled by firmware, because the robot endpoint has an orientation which cannot be changed.

-An example is a 4 axis palletized robot without 4th actuator.
-The orientation of the endpoint cannot be changed, only the position.
-By mechanical construction, the endpoint remains vertical.
-In reality, the X and Y axis axes change orientation with the result that probes change their offsets in respect to the hotend, so mesh compensation in the traditional manner cannot be made.

 # Degrees of freedom, rank